equinor/TimeSeriesAnalysis/articles/index.md

 ## At a glance

-**An open-source library of methods to identify,simulate and control industrial process plants**
+**An open-source library of methods to identify,simulate and control industrial process plants, built on .NET Standard 2.0.**

 The three most significant aspects of the library are:
 1. a **custom dynamic identification algorithm** (built on top of linear regression) that implements many [tricks-of-the-trade](sysid_tricks_of_the_trade.md) for finding time-series models that may include any combination of time-delay, time-constants, linear- and nonlinear gains to create *grey-box unit models*,
-2. a **state-of-the-art advanced industrial PID-controller** unit-model implementation, and
+2. a **state-of-the-art advanced industrial PID-controller** implemented as a *unit-model*, and
-3. a **dynamic plant simulator** that is able to simulate joined together *combinations of unit models*("plant models"), each unit-model may be an identified PID-controller or an identified model.
+3. a **dynamic plant simulator** that is able to simulate connected *combinations of unit models*("plant models"), each unit-model may be an identified PID-controller or an identified model.

 The main value proposition of the library is that
 1. it collects many years combined industrial and academic experience into one a package of tools that are *all integrated/compatible with each other* ,
+2. it aims to acts as a *reference implementation* for vendors and researchers,
-2. it aims to be *suitable for industrial implementation*, code-base should be robust  and well-tested, all edge-cases should be handled gracefully, and
+3. it aims to be *suitable for industrial implementation*, code-base should be robust and well-tested, all edge-cases should be handled gracefully, and
-3. it opens the possibility to *automate modeling and simulation* of plant models.
+4. it opens the possibility to *automate modeling and simulation* of plant models.
 This enables *advanced analytics* or *data-mining*, which by most definitions are automated or semi-automated.

+> [!Note]
+> The primary use-case for this library is for **industrial automation**, thus
+> the emphasis on modeling PID-controllers and on time-series models that are able
+> to describe the dynamics of typical industrial plants.
+The methods themselves are
+> general and it is feasible to apply these methods to other types of datasets.

 ## Motivation - "no black boxes"